Let’s talk Curtain Rods. More specifically, let’s talk about how to make a DIY curtain rod.

-First off, thank you so much for being so kind about my new curtains in the dining room!
+Before I begin, thank you so much for being so kind about my new curtains in the dining room!
 I am taken aback daily by how many genuinely nice people there are in this blogging community.
 Thank you for loving the curtains along with me, and also thank you for just being plain ol’ nice.

-Now, shall we get down to bid-ness?
+Now, shall we get down to business?

-DIYing a Curtain Rod:
+How to make a DIY Curtain Rod:

 Bless the person that invented this light weight, sturdy, and extremely inexpensive product!